 Topical treatments are readily available as OTC medicines.
 However, you need to know the right percentage of the ingredients that will work for your condition.
 Consult a doctor before trying out any topical treatment.
 These are available in the form of gels, creams, and face washes.
 The most common ingredients used for treating comedonal acne are:

 Stronger retinoids need to be prescribed by a doctor.
-This is because using the wrong percentage of retinoids on your skin may exacerbate your acne.
+This is because using the wrong percentage of retinoids may cause irritation to the skin.

 2. Oral Medications